I am an entertainment enthusiast with six years of experience as an online pop culture writer.

 Men's Scarecrow Costumes Stay True to the Original

 Men's scarecrow Halloween costumes do a pretty good job of matching Ray Bolger’s clothes.
-There is some discrepancy in the colors and they look a lot cleaner, but it is obvious who this costume represents.
-Women Scarecrow Halloween costumes keep the basic idea and then add some of their own touches.
-Since it is a woman, the pants are switched out with a skirt.
-This is fine, except what is holding all the straw in.
-With the cut of some shirts, you are wondering what is holding other things in.
+There is some discrepancy in the colors, and they look a lot cleaner, but it is obvious who this costume represents.

 Tin Man Costumes Are Changed to Be More Comfortable

-To create a Halloween costume like the outfit worn by Jack Haley would be very expensive and difficult to move in, so designers use their creativity to make a close representation.
-For men, this consists of a full-body silver suit, that with some slight modifications could also be used for a spaceman costume.
-The funnel hat, ax and sometimes heart let people know this is the Tin Woodman of Oz.
+A Halloween costume like the outfit worn by Jack Haley would be very expensive and difficult to move in, so designers use their creativity to make a close representation.
+For men, this consists of a full-body silver suit that, with some slight modifications, could also be used for a spaceman costume.
+The funnel hat, ax, and sometimes heart let people know this is the Tin Woodman of Oz.

 While Tin Man costumes are baggy, Tin Woman costumes are form-fitting.
 The bosom in all the costumes is cut low enough that there is no question where the heart should go.
 The classic funnel hat looks nothing like the movie.
 There was an attempt to make them look more feminine.
 While sometimes this was done with a ribbon, other times it looks more like a dunce cap.